PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

 Yes.
 We can.

 Strongly encouraging the readers to check the python codes provided for downloading below for understanding the algorithm here.
-The pseudo code description lacks comprehension quality due to limited time possessed by document author.

 Edge analysis algorithm implemented in python is provided for downloading.